xaviervia/washington/README.md

 the application ends with an exit code of `0` (success) if no example failed, or with the amount of failing examples (more than `0` means failure).

+> Note: I'm naming the module `example` even when the internal name is
+> `Washington` and I'll maintain this inconsistency accross the
+> documentation.
+This is because I strongly recommend using `example` to
+> make the purpose explicit.
+Please bear in mind that all of `Washington`
+> methods as stated in the documentation below are accessible through
+> `example` in these samples.

 ### Failing example

 ```javascript